SujeethFoundation/sujeethfoundation.github.io/_posts/2025-04-09-explore-career-paths-with-chatgpt.markdown

 ---
 title: "Explore Career Paths with ChatGPT"
-excerpt: "A hands-on, growth-oriented exercise.
-Foster exploration, curiosity, and strategic career planning."
+excerpt: "Use what the internet knows.
+A hands-on, growth-oriented look at career planning.
+Foster exploration, curiosity, and strategic thinking."
 date: 2025-04-09
 layout: post
 categories: career